puppetlabs/vmpooler/docs/configuration.md

 (optional; default: true)

 ### PURGE\_UNCONFIGURED\_FOLDERS
+Deprecated, see PURGE\_UNCONFIGURED\_RESOURCES

+### PURGE\_UNCONFIGURED\_RESOURCES

+Enable purging of VMs (and other resources) detected within the provider that are not explicitly configured.
+Implementation is provider-dependent
-Enable purging of VMs and folders detected within the base folder path that are not configured for the provider Only a single layer of folders and their child VMs are evaluated from detected base folder paths A base folder path for 'vmpooler/redhat-7' would be 'vmpooler' When enabled in the global configuration then purging is enabled for all providers Expects a boolean value
+When enabled in the global configuration then purging is enabled for all providers Expects a boolean value
 (optional; default: false)